ScarcelyThere/linux_configs/README.md

 For now, I'll name the configs after the DMI strings of the PCs they're meant for.
 I'll try to document each one separately.

+I've been using btrfs, so that's the only typical on-disk filesystem I've included in these kernels.
+You will likely want to change some of the configuration before you build a kernel for yourself.

 ## Satellite_C55-B.config
 This is for a Toshiba Satellite C55-B5201 laptop.
 It's powered by a Bay Trail notebook Celeron processor and carries Intel HD Graphics (which are driven by the kernel's i915